 The incorporation of virtual reality in teaching tools can increase the engagement of the new generations of university students and can help them to develop critical thinking skills needed in the real working environment where many observations and connections must be assessed to perform fit for purpose diagnosis and to understand quickly changing scenarios.
 The possibility to use virtual reality can allow to develop for the student scenarios which are likely to occur in the near future (e.g., spreading of biological hazards due to the re-use of water in food establishments) but also completely unexpected scenarios as those occurring during the pandemic when slaughtering schedule changed radically due to the lack of personnel and increase of isolation periods.
 As a consequence, the timing for ante-mortem and post-mortem inspection changed and veterinary surgeons must be able to assess if these changes might affect the probability to identify diseases or not.
 The incorporation of risk assessment models in the pig virtual slaughterhouse will increase the students understanding of why specific regulations are implemented to protect animal and human health.

-The project will include 4 stages from M1 to M18 as shown in Figure 1.
+The project will include 4 stages from M1 to M12 as shown in Figure 1.
+The work for the project can be performed remotely both completely or partially.